radicleart/brightblock-search/README.md

-# brightblock
+# brightblock search
-Brighton Blockchain for building decentralised applications on the new internet
+Search microservice for providing search index over blockstack data.
+This project is part of the open art market - a decentralized auction platform for art.